chuangcaleb/music-theme-recognition/README.md

-# theme-classification – Classification of Themes and Motifs in Musical Composition
+# music-theme-recognition – Classification of Themes and Motifs in Musical Composition with MIDI

 A multi-label classifier algorithm to predict motifs/themes in musical composition.